Dedicated Survival Action Attorney Serving All of New Jersey and Pennsylvania

 At Mattiacci Law, we represent families who have lost a loved one in an accident and fight to bring those responsible to justice.
 We are compassionate toward our clients and stop at nothing to pursue those who are at fault.

 We have obtained multi-million dollar recoveries in many of our practice areas of law, but especially wrongful death and survival action cases.

-If you have lost a family member or loved one in an accident, contact Philadelphia’s John Mattiacci today.
+If you have lost a family member or loved one in an accident, contact New Jersey and Pennsylvania’s John Mattiacci today.
 John and the firm will make every effort to counsel you and your family through the tragedy, and aggressively pursue the ones responsible.